jmplonka/InventorLoader/README.md

 - 0.3: Started working on sketches.
 	- Added placement to sketches. <s>Sometimes Placements have to "Orientation" references, so that a correct placement is not possible</s>
 	- Added pad feature.
-Maybe this will be chagned to Part instead of PartDesign.
+Maybe this will be changed to Part instead of PartDesign.

 - 0.2: Reading document content now from DC-Segment instead of Graphics-/Browser- Segment